 Any area within five metres of ventilation intakes, external windows, openings, entrances, and exits to buildings of commercial, industrial or recreational purposes or publicly accessible where smoking is prohibited

-Please note that smoking is also prohibited at some parks, gardens and nature reserves managed by National Parks Board.
+Please note that smoking is also prohibited at all parks, gardens and nature reserves managed by National Parks Board.
 Click here for more information.

 - If you are at the following locations, smoking is allowed in the smoking facilities i.e. smoking corner, smoking room and designated smoking area.

 Smoking rooms at office premises, Changi Airport, public entertainment outlets.

 Designated smoking areas within

 Parks under the purview of JTC,